FREE SHIPPING On All Orders Over $99

 Types of Miscanthus Grass We Offer

-While there are approximately 20 species of Miscanthus we are here to offer you a select few that we love.
-Those are AdagioMaiden and Cosmopolitan Miscanthus Grass.
+While there are approximately 20 species of Miscanthus, we are here to offer you a select few that we love.
+Those are Adagio, Maiden, and My Fair Maiden.

 Adagio Grass

-Adagio is a dwarf variety of Miscanthus grass typically growing to mature height of only 3-4 feet tall when not in bloom and 5 feet when blooming.
-Like all Miscanthus it is clump-forming ornamental grass and features slender, silver foliage that will fade to a hue of yellow in the fall similar to that of its much larger relatives.
+Adagio is a dwarf variety of Miscanthus grass typically growing to a mature height of only 3-4 feet tall when not in bloom and 5 feet when blooming.
+Like all Miscanthus, it is clump-forming ornamental grass and features slender, silver foliage that will fade to a hue of yellow in the fall, similar to that of its much larger relatives.

 Maiden Grass

-Unlike Adagio grass, Maiden grass is tall grower, but still just as stunning as all other varieties of Miscanthus.
+Unlike Adagio grass, Maiden grass is a tall grower but just as stunning as all other varieties of Miscanthus.
 Mature plants reach a staggering 8 feet in height, but it is a slow grower.
 Expect it to take 3+ years to reach the mature height.

 Where Should I Plant Miscanthus?